 “Who ties knots, Who unties knots, Who gives himself, Who refuses, Who hunts for, Who finds, Who hands himself out, Who feeds himself.”

-Guerraz’s artwork, mostly painted on canvas, but also on wood and other different metals, reinterprets his own playful language by resurfacing his background, while keeping, ever and wherever, his only constant: positivity.
+Guerraz’s artwork, mostly painted on canvas, but also on wood and different metals, reinterprets his own playful language by resurfacing his background, while keeping, whenever and wherever, his only constant: positivity.
 For this reason, the audience doesn’t perceive the constraint of an intrusive analysis of artist’s ego in his works, instead he is intrigued by his message, and he feels something different.

-Guerraz indeed leaves the audience free to interpret the word games and associate the literary double meanings, which animate his entire artwork.
+Guerraz indeed leaves the audience free to interpret the word games and to associate the literary double meanings, which animate his entire artwork.
 As in “Don’t leave me alone!” where a cry full of regret echoes back deeply to the audience, together with the wish to reaffirm the right sense of this socially cracked cliché “Leave me alone”.
-Words become, in their own turn, as Guerraz himself would say “Art to nth degree”, manipulated on canvas.
+Words become, in their own turn, as Guerraz himself would say, “Art to nth degree”, manipulated on canvas.

 That’s why Guerraz has a predilection for a classic, but still modern lexicon, as for the Latin, extremely topical in his painting “Sine solem sileo”, or the aulic “Fate is strong, but love is stronger” which could be referred to the Shakespearian’s Hamlet passionate agony in “To be or not to be, that is the question”.
 English, Latin, French quotes used by Guerraz according to his personal criterion, and always imbued with a fair, but never dull, irony are playfully opposed to the pure intellectual context as the pages of a volume, where he tells about himself by drawing from the language heritage of the past two thousand years.

-* Definition of “man of letters” (for the corresponding Italian word Letterato n.d.t.) as given by Zingarelli’s Italian Dictionary: one who studies and knows literature not as science but as art, and makes himself awork of art.
+* Definition of “man of letters” (for the corresponding Italian word Letterato n.d.t.) as given by Zingarelli’s Italian Dictionary: one who studies and knows literature not as science but as art, and makes himself a work of art.